yifding/hetseq/README.md

 |   8   |  32  |    5   |     1024   |  33,393 |        3.126       |     1.21d     |     0.055     |    0.74   |   5.94  |

 ## Notice and tips
 > loading BERT data takes a while.
-Please send us e-mail or leave comments on github if have any questions.

 ## License
 this repository is MIT-licensed.
 It is created based on [fairseq](https://github.com/pytorch/fairseq), [NVIDIA-BERT](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT), and [pytorch](https://github.com/pytorch/pytorch)

+Please send us e-mail or leave comments on github if have any questions.

+Copyright (c) 2020 Yifan Ding, Weninger Lab